fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-The details of a logged in user are now saved to the local storage, and they can be viewed on the console:
+The details of a logged-in user are now saved to the local storage, and they can be viewed on the console:

 ![](../../images/5/3e.png)

-We still have to modify our application so that when we enter the page, the application checks if user details of a logged in user can already be found from the local storage.
+We still have to modify our application so that when we enter the page, the application checks if user details of a logged-in user can already be found on the local storage.
 If they can, the details are saved to the state of the application and to <i>noteService</i>.

-The right way to do this is with an [effect hook](https://reactjs.org/docs/hooks-effect.html): A mechanism we first encountered in [part 2](/en/part2/getting_data_from_server#effect-hooks), and used to fetch notes from the server to the frontend.
+The right way to do this is with an [effect hook](https://reactjs.org/docs/hooks-effect.html): a mechanism we first encountered in [part 2](/en/part2/getting_data_from_server#effect-hooks), and used to fetch notes from the server.

 We can have multiple effect hooks, so let's create a second one to handle the first loading of the page: